Pharmaceuticals

 • By inhibiting Factor XI (an anticoagulation enzyme), drugs like abelacimab potentially prevent thrombosis without increasing spontaneous bleeding risks.

-To see if abelacimab was a safer alternative, researchers randomized 1,287 AFib patients at risk of stroke to receive abelacimab (either 150mg or 90mg) or rivaroxaban (20mg) and found that abelacimab treatment substantially reduced bleeding during a 2.1 year follow-up.
+To see if abelacimab was a safer alternative, researchers randomized 1,287 AFib patients at risk of stroke to receive abelacimab (either 150mg or 90mg) or rivaroxaban (20mg), and indeed found that abelacimab treatment substantially reduced bleeding during a 2.1 year follow-up.

 • Abelacimab 150mg led to a 62% reduction in major or clinically relevant bleeding and an 89% reduction in gastrointestinal bleeding compared to rivaroxaban.